 Sport and being active has always been a key feature in Sophie’s life.
-Initially rugby, Karate and gymnastics.
-Then squash, athletics and hockey to an international standard throughout her teenage years.
-Most recently she is focusing on yoga, strength training, and return running following an ankle fracture in April.
+Initially rugby, Karate and gymnastics, then squash, athletics and hockey to an international standard throughout her teenage years.
+Currently she is focusing on yoga, strength training, and running.

 Sophie believes that good awareness of ones body and movement patterns/habits is key to achieving optimum physical health and is directly linked to ones mental health in many ways.
 Sophie finds that helping patients understand their problem and engage them in planning a way to manage it, has significant benefits, both in the short term and long term.